Synopsis

 is specified only unique rows are included in the combined result set.

-If neither is specified, the behavior defaults to DISTINCT
+If neither is specified, the behavior defaults to DISTINCT.

 Multiple set operations are processed left to right, unless the order is explicitly

 specified via parentheses.
-Additionally, INTERSECT
+Additionally, INTERSECT binds more tightly

-.
+than EXCEPT and UNION.
 That means A UNION B INTERSECT C EXCEPT D

-is the same as A UNION (B INTERSECT C) EXCEPT D
+is the same as A UNION (B INTERSECT C) EXCEPT D.

-combines all the rows that are in the result set from the
+UNION combines all the rows that are in the result set from the

 first query with those that are in the result set for the second query.

-The following is an example of one of the simplest possible UNION
+The following is an example of one of the simplest possible UNION clauses.

-and combines this result set with a second query
+It selects the value 13 and combines this result set with a second query

-that selects the value 42
+that selects the value 42:

-and UNION ALL
+UNION and UNION ALL.

-and combines this result set with a second query that
+It selects the value 13 and combines this result set with a second query that

-selects the values 42
+selects the values 42 and 13:

-returns only the rows that are in the result sets of both the first and
+INTERSECT returns only the rows that are in the result sets of both the first and

 the second queries.
 The following is an example of one of the simplest

-clauses.
-It selects the values 13
+possible INTERSECT clauses.
+It selects the values 13 and 42 and combines

 is only in the result set of the first query, it is not included in the final results.:

-returns the rows that are in the result set of the first query,
+EXCEPT returns the rows that are in the result set of the first query,

 but not the second.
 The following is an example of one of the simplest

-clauses.
-It selects the values 13
+possible EXCEPT clauses.
+It selects the values 13 and 42 and combines

 is also in the result set of the second query, it is not included in the final result.:

-clause is used to sort a result set by one or more
+TheORDER BY clause is used to sort a result set by one or more

 output expressions:

-clause is evaluated after any GROUP BY
+ORDER BY clause is evaluated after any GROUP BY or HAVING clause,

-or FETCH FIRST
+and before any OFFSET, LIMIT or FETCH FIRST clause.

-The default null ordering is NULLS LAST
+The default null ordering is NULLS LAST, regardless of the ordering direction.

-Note that, following the SQL specification, an ORDER BY
+Note that, following the SQL specification, an ORDER BY clause only

 affects the order of rows for queries that immediately contain the clause.